Document Organization

 Let's be honest, if paperwork had a personality, it would be that one guest who shows up uninvited, brings three cousins, eats all the snacks, and then tells you "You really should have been more prepared".
+If you've ever opened a drawer, tote, purse, glove compartment, or suspiciously bulging files folder and thought:

 “Nope.
 Not today”